greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 ## Step 4 - Validate the Expectations

-You have successfully created two Expectations.
-Now, it's time to make sure they run as expected.
+Now, it's time to make sure the two Expectations you created run as expected.

 1. On the **Expectations** page, click **Validate**.
 The following image shows the location of the **Validate** button: